 I know a person’s appearance shouldn’t be tied to their self-perception and identity, but I’m calling bull because people can say that until they are blue in the face, but they can’t make it a reality.
 When you change your appearance you change how people treat you, how you treat others, confidence levels change, perceptions change.
 You are in most respects a different person.

 So back to the question, in all honesty I have no idea what the answer is.
 So why am I even mentioning it?
 Well, because I did just that.
 Actually more than once, the first Me was a scrawny, angry, addictive personality who saw no consequences, not with what I did, not with what I ate.
 For a long time there weren’t any, Drugs?
 Woohoo!
 Fun times!
 Alcohol, hey why not?
 What’s the worst that can happen?
 A headache?
 Maybe I’ll puke?
 Food?
+Stay banished at an inpatient rehab for the rest of my life?
 Well I already said I was scrawny.
 Under a hundred pounds and could eat whatever I wanted and not gain an ounce, so I did.
 Junk food was my staple, my sweet tooth legendary (munchies perhaps?)
 Then one day I had to grow up.
 I had a kid on the way.
 So it was time to quit the booze and drugs, but food?
 Hey you don’t have to give up desert to be a good mom right?
 Nope, no way, no how!
 Six years later kid number two, I’m still skinny, still eating what I want, when I want, still no consequences.

 Then, gradually at about 30 the foods I had been eating in the quantities I had been eating them started to catch up with me.
 A few pounds here, a few there, nothing drastic, still Miss Popular, still Miss Confident, for a while anyway.
 By 35 I was the new me.
 No more Miss Popular, my confidence?
 Well who knows?
 I do have to admit.
 I liked being as I would put it “invisible” No more unwanted creepy guys hitting on me.
 I could be friends with guys without triggering any aggression or concern from their significant other.
 There were actually perks.
 I was in a committed relationship so I wasn’t trying to impress anyone new.
 I seemed okay.